daviddexter/moment/README.md

     The same applies for MomentFromNanoSecondsPoints function

     //Humanize time lapse.
-    //Instead of returning the differenc in " ... ago " format, moment returns the elapse time as a map
+    //Instead of returning the difference in " ... ago " format, moment returns the elapse time as a map

     h := moment.HumanizeDuration(time.Duration)